 I didn't have texting capacity on my cell phone during most of my school days.
 Rare if not unheard-of is the middle-class teen in today's world who does not have access to text-capable phones and social media.
 Parents are quick to allow access to such media, but then are quick to complain when their offspring face victimization through channels they, the parents, allowed.
 In particular, parents are quick to blame school personnel for cyber-bullying.
 In almost no cases are school personnel legitimately at fault for cyber-bullying.
-Even if it doesn't happen during non-school times (which it usually does), it happens almost exclusively with the use of technological devices not provided to young people by the school system.
-Do parents think it is fair if their own offspring are disciplined by school administrators following social media or text message exchanges happening during non-school hours?
+Even if it doesn't happen during non-school times (which it usually does), it happens almost exclusively with the use of technological devices provided to young people by parents, not by the school system.
+Do parents think it is fair if their own offspring are disciplined by school administrators monitoring social media or text message exchanges happening during non-school hours?
 The answer is almost universally no. Why, then would parents expect the school to discipline someone else's kid for the same thing?
 The school lacks jurisdiction in most instances of cyber-bullying.

 Parents are the only ones who have any real power to stop cyber-bullying.
-Those parents who lack the technological skill to employ the tools necessary to monitor their offspring shoulld either acquire those skills or should limit the access of their own offspring to tools they, the parents, do not fully understand, or, at the very least, should impose limitations once their offspring have abused cyber-privileges in any way.
+Those parents who lack the technological skill to employ the tools necessary to monitor their offspring should either acquire those skills or should limit the access of their own offspring to tools they, the parents, fully understand, or, at the very least, should impose limitations once their offspring have abused cyber-privileges in any way.
 Access to technology for youth should be viewed as a privilege and not as an absolute right.